mehdizit/holbertonschool-low_level_programming/README.md

     All your scripts will be tested on Ubuntu 14.04 LTS All your scripts should be exactly two lines long ($ wc -l file should print 2) All your files should end with a new line
-    The first line of all your files should be exactly #!/bin/bash
+    The first line of all your files should exactly #!/bin/bash